-The following article is from the revised and expanded edition of Pronoia is the Antidote for Paranoia: How the Whole World is Conspiring to Shower You with Blessings, recently released by North Atlantic Books.
+The following article on Glory in the Highest is from the revised and expanded edition of Pronoia is the Antidote for Paranoia: How the Whole World is Conspiring to Shower You with Blessings, recently released by North Atlantic Books.
 Read Part Two here, and Part Three here.

 Thousands of things go right for you every day, beginning the moment you wake up.
 Through some magic you don’t fully understand, you’re still breathing and your heart is beating, even though you’ve been unconscious for many hours.
 The air is a mix of gases that’s just right for your body’s needs, as it was before you fell asleep.

 You can see!
 Light of many colors floods into your eyes, registered by nerves that took God or evolution or some process millions of years to perfect.
 The interesting gift of these vivid hues is made possible by an unimaginably immense globe of fire, the sun, which continually detonates nuclear reactions in order to convert its own body into light and heat and energy for your personal use.

 You can’t live without the sun’s inexhaustible flood of unconditional love.
 Every move you make depends on it.
 Luckily, it never fails you.

 Did you know that your personal star is located at the precise distance from you to be of consummate service?
 If it were any closer, you’d fry, and if it were any farther away, you’d freeze.
 Is that just a happy accident?
 Or is it a sign of favor-a big, broad hint, from a cosmic intelligence that adores you?